Lakshya-04/diffdrive_lidar_slam_ws/README.md

 This project is an active endeavor with several planned enhancements:

 -   **[In Progress] Advanced Sensor Integration**:
-    -   Integrate a 3D LiDAR for more detailed environmental perception.
     -   Implement visual SLAM using the RGB-D camera.
 -   **[Planned] Multi-Robot Simulation**:
     -   Develop a launch system to spawn multiple robots in the same environment.